 - Examine how curriculum design can positively advance inclusion and equality.

-The overarching theme across all three days of the conference will be Teaching in the Spotlight: What is the Future for the HE Curricula? and it will address the following questions:
+The overarching theme across all three days of the conference was Teaching in the Spotlight: What is the Future for the HE Curricula? and it addressed the following questions:

 The future for HE curricula